 Step 1: Get Your Swelling Down

-Immediately after surgery it is normal for your knee to be swollen, stiff, and painful.¬† It is important manage the swelling in your knee.¬† A light compression wrap is helpful for the first 7-10 days.¬† We recommend icing your knee several times per day for 10-20 minutes until the swelling is down.
+Immediately after surgery, it is normal for your knee to be swollen, stiff, and painful.¬† It is important to manage the swelling in your knee.¬† A light compression wrap is helpful for the first 7-10 days.¬† We recommend icing your knee several times per day for 10-20 minutes until the swelling is down.

-Gentle range of motion exercises will help move the swelling out of your knee.¬† But you do not want to be overly aggressive with stretching your knee, especially with bending it.¬† Gentle stationary cycling is performed daily.¬† Also heel slide and wall slide exercises are done 3 time per day until you have full range of motion.
+Gentle range of motion exercises will help move the swelling out of your knee.¬† But you do not want to be overly aggressive with stretching your knee, especially with bending it.¬† Gentle stationary cycling is performed daily.¬† Also heel slide and wall slide exercises are done 3 times per day until you have full range of motion.